anthonyg56/HyperSets/README.md

 ## Features

+### User Facing
 - Light/dark mode toggle.
+- Email and password authentication.
+- Forgot password/password resets.
+- Open Authentication (OAuth) with providers Google, Discord, and Twitch for both sign up and login.
+- Profile page for members to share *all* of their creations via url.
+- Settings page for members to tweak their profile, security, and presets info.
+- Accessible Multistep form for creating a preset, that is accessible on every page but carefully possitioned to seamless fit within the ui.
+- Toast notifications for specific events on client like an invalid login attempt, or successfull upload.
+- Realtime notification system for when a member interacts with a preset (like, comment, download).
+- Feedback system on all content related to presets via comments, likes, and ratings.
+- Preset feed that can be filtered via hardware, game, and effects; as well as sorted by varius paramaters.

+### Technical
 - Server side rendering.
 - SEO.
 - Scehma Validation for form submissions.
-- Forgot password/password resets.
-- Open Authentication (OAuth) for both sign up and login with providers Google, Discord, and Twitch.
-- Email and password authentication.
 - User sessions with HTTP only cookies containing refresh and access tokens.
-- Multistep form that is accessible on every page but carefully possitioned to seamless fit within the ui.
-- Toast notifications for specific events on client like an invalid login attempt, or successfull upload.
-- Realtime notification system for when a member interacts with a preset (like, comment, download).
-- Feedback system on all content related to presets via comments, likes, and ratings.
-- Profile page for members to share *all* of their creations via url.
 - Cloud storage for uploading images.
 - Image optimization via Next.js <Image /> component.
 - Search display to find the exact preset you need.
-- Preset feed that can be filtered via hardware, game, and effects; as well as sorted by date uploaded, download amount, or views.
-- Settings where a user can tweak the their profile info, security info, as well as presets.
 - PostgreSQL RLS policies for added database security.

 ## Screenshots